Jinyu95/ContaminantAnalysis/README.md

-# Contaminant Analysis for heavy ion accelerators
+# Contaminant Analysis for heavy ion accelerators (Linux version)
 This code calculates possible ion contaminants based on the A/q difference.
 The charge state distribution after stripper is calculated with ETACHA4.
 Beam tracking and beam loss analysis are then implemented with JuTrack (pyJuTrack).